• Skip to primary navigation

 Cheyenne Zepeda

-Born and raised in her ancestral village of Huchiun.
-Cheyenne has been working in the native community all her life.
+Born and raised in her ancestral village of Huchiun, Cheyenne is a Tribal member of the Confederated Villages of Lisjan Nation.
+She has been working in the Native community all her life.
 She has worked with the youth, helped with organizing events, protesting for native/human rights, and advocated for native families in the east bay.
-As she works on the land she brings along her two children to work primarily on planting, leading food distribution, transplanting and harvesting.
+While on the land she brings along her children.
+She continues to build relationships, strengthen her Tribal traditions, tends to the land, and prepares emergency hubs.

 Windsor Taro